weber-s/pyPMF/docs/usage.md

 ```

-Since the EPA PMF5 does not output the chemical profile (F) matrix of the boostrap, the uncertainties is estimated by computing the species concentration given the F matrix of the reference run and the G matrix of the bootstrap run.
-As a result, the output is "hacky" since in the bootstrap method, bith the F and G matrix are changing.
-If you want to remove them, just pass `BS=False` to the method.
+Since the EPA PMF5 does not output the chemical profile (F) matrix of the boostrap, the
+uncertainties is estimated by computing the species concentration given the F matrix of
+the reference run and the G matrix of the bootstrap run.
+As a result, the output is
+"hacky" since in the bootstrap method, both the F and G matrix are changing.
+If you want
+to remove them, just pass `BS=False` to the method.

 ### Seasonnal contribution